MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 Let's understand a few password spray attack techniques before proceeding with the investigation.

-**Password compromise:** An attacker has successfully guessed the user's password but has not been able to access the account due to other controls such as multifactor authentication (MFA).
+**Password compromise:** An attacker guessed the user's password but hasn't been able to access the account due to other controls such as multifactor authentication (MFA).

-**Account compromise:** An attacker has successfully guessed the user's password and has successfully gained access to the account.
+**Account compromise:** An attacker guessed the user's password and gained access to the account.

 ### Environment discovery

 #### Identify authentication type

-As the very first step, you need to check what authentication type is used for a tenant/verified domain that you are investigating.
+As the first step, you need to check what authentication type is used for a tenant/verified domain that you are investigating.

 To obtain the authentication status for a specific domain name, use the [Get-MsolDomain](/powershell/module/msonline/get-msoldomain) PowerShell command.
 Here's an example: